koter84/CLI-Gist-Runner/README.md

 ===============

 ## Command-Line-Arguments
-how to handle different options on the command line... define how to parse for other people's gists, starred gists etc. what to do with each filetype, show a file before execution? or just run it...

-by default 'gist.sh' should be 'gist'
+you can use gist to execute gists directly from github! commands are autocompleted with realtime information from github it's possible to execute the commands on remote servers with rsync and ssh and you can pass arguments through to the called script

+some command examples for use with the 'gist' command
 - your own gist ` > gist my-script.php`
 - a starred gist ` > gist -s starred-script.rb`
 - someone else's gist ` > gist -o user public-script.pl`
+- run on a remote machine over SSH ` > gist -r user@server my-script.sh`
-- execute with sudo ` > gist -? public-script.pl` (don't know which argument to use for this, obvious -s is already taken) (for testing -x)
+- execute with sudo ` > gist -x public-script.pl`
+- a gist with extra arguments ` > gist my-script.php --my-script-option`

 ## ToRead
 - http://stedolan.github.io/jq/tutorial/